 Canopy – North

-Demolition and reconstruction of the N1 vestibule will take place from June 7 to Nov.
-14. The N1 vestibule and a portion of the curb sidewalk from N1 to N2 will be closed.
+- Demolition and reconstruction of the N1 vestibule will take place from June 7 to Nov.
+14. The N1 vestibule and a portion of the curb sidewalk from N1 to N2 will close.

 Canopy – South

-A portion of the curb sidewalk from S2 to S3 will be closed from May 6 to June 30 to allow for construction of a temporary vestibule.
-Because ATL must have five exits open at all times, this new exit will allow project teams to close a second vestibule and work on two simultaneously.
+- A portion of the curb sidewalk from S2 to S3 will remain closed through June 30 to allow for construction of a temporary vestibule.

-Demolition and reconstruction of the S3 vestibule will take place from May 6 to Oct.
+- Demolition and reconstruction of the S3 vestibule continues through Oct.
 31. The S3 vestibule and a portion of the curb sidewalk from S3 to S4 will be closed.

-To create a more modern look, the Domestic Terminal façade and vestibules are being remodeled through November.
+- To create a more modern look, the Domestic Terminal façade and vestibules are being remodeled.
 Upgrades will include a combination of light and dark gray aluminum panels, white-backed glass panels as well as clear glass installation near the top of the building.
 All existing glass will be replaced with insulated glass for increased energy efficiency.
+The upgrade work, which started at S3 in May, will continue through spring 2020.

-Concourses T-South, A and C-South have been modernized with new holdrooms, LED lighting and elevated ceilings.
-Concourse C-North is expected to be completed this month.
+- Concourses T-South, A and C have been modernized with new holdrooms, LED lighting and elevated ceilings.
 Concourse B is expected to be completed in September.

 ATL West parking deck